bertonfederico/mri_compressive_sensing/_0_sparse_representation/README.md

 ![Figure_12](https://github.com/user-attachments/assets/652e4226-5169-408e-bf5b-4d1885490f2e)

-## Comparison of FFT2D, wavelet and DCT: sparsity and computational complexity
+## Comparison of sparsity with FFT2D, wavelet and DCT

-In the context of sparse sensing and image compression, a comparison of three transforms: FFT2D, and DCT was carried out.
-The objective of the comparison is to analyze the following characteristics:
+In the context of the sparse sensinge of image compression, a comparison was made regarding the sparsity obtained through the three techniques used, with the use of different thresholds to establish the negligibility of the values obtained.

-1. Sparsity of transformations
-2. Computational Complexity

-The three transforms were applied to the image without dividing it into blocks, being the de facto mode of execution in the clinical setting.

-### 1. Sparsity of Transforms

-The sparsity of a transform is measured as the percentage of normalized values that are less than a predefined threshold.
-Normalization is done by dividing the absolute values of the transform by the maximum value of the transform, resulting in values between 0 and 1.
-The thresholds used to calculate sparsity are $t = 0$ and $t = 0.00001$, and sparsity is calculated as:

-$$Sparsità = \frac{\text{Numero di elementi sotto la soglia}}{\text{Numero totale di elementi}} \times 100$$

-### 2. Computational Complexity

-The computational complexity of each transform was measured in terms of execution time.
-The complexity of each method, expressed in O-large notation, is as follows:

-- FFT2D:
-  The two-dimensional FFT is an optimized version of the Fourier Transform.
-Its computational complexity is:

-  $$O(n^2 \log n)$$

-  This is because the FFT reduces the number of operations required by separating the calculations on the rows and columns of the image.

-- Wavelet:
-  The wavelet transform decompresses the image into a series of coefficients at different scales.
-Its computational complexity is:

-  $$O(n^2)$$

-  Wavelet is an iterative process that performs a multi-resolution transform, but requires fewer operations than a full transform.

-- DCT:
-  The Discrete Cosine Transform is used in compression applications, such as in JPEG.
-Its computational complexity is similar to that of the wavelet:

-  $$O(n^2)$$

-  DCT performs the transformation in the spatial domain of the image, but it is generally more expensive than FFT.

-### Results

 As can be seen, the wavelet has a peculiarity: with a threshold of zero, many of its coefficients are exactly zero, resulting in a relatively high sparsity value even when the threshold is zero.

 In contrast, in the FFT and DCT transforms, with threshold equal to zero, no coefficient falls within that range.
-When the threshold value is increased, there is a spike in sparsity: many coefficients are eliminated, leading to a marked reduction in the amount of significant data and increasing sparsity considerably.
+When the threshold value is increased, however, there is a spike in sparsity: many coefficients are eliminated, leading to a marked reduction in the amount of significant data and increasing sparsity considerably.

 | Method    | Threshold   | Below Threshold (%)   | Total Size